pynapple-org/pynapple/doc/examples/tutorial_wavelet_decomposition.md

 Specifically, we will examine Local Field Potential data from a period of active traversal of a linear track.

-+++

-!!! warning
-    This tutorial uses matplotlib for displaying the figure

-    You can install all with `pip install matplotlib requests tqdm seaborn`

-First, import the necessary libraries:

-mkdocs_gallery_thumbnail_number = 6

 ```{code-cell} ipython3
 ---